-Semester credit (referred to as segment credit in the online world) will be awarded on a one-half credit earned basis for students who earn a 60 or higher in the online segment of a course and pass the segment exam with a 60 or higher.
-Failure to pass the segment exam in an online course will result in no credit being awarded for that course.
-Any student who is withdrawn from a course segment after completing 50% or more of the course segment will receive a grade of 50/F; a grade that will become a part of the student's permanent transcript.
+Semester credit (referred to as segment credit in the online world) will be awarded on a one-half credit earned basis for students who earn a 60 or higher in the online segment of a course.

 9.503 Diploma

 Full-time public education students enrolled in Santa Rosa Online will be awarded diplomas through the Santa Rosa County School District as long as students meet all graduation requirements as stipulated in Section 6.400 of the Student Progression Plan.
 Diplomas will not be awarded to home education students.
 (See Section 9.600 of the Student Progression Plan)